 Disambiguation: This page is for the several different characters know as Americomando.

-For the original Americommando, Tex Thompson, go here.
+For the original Americommando, Tex Thompson aka Mr. America, go here.

 As like others names in the DC comics lore, as Manhunter or Starman, Americomando is a name held by several characters unrelated among themselves.

-Americommando was used first by Mr America as an epigraph to his name or as an alternative name.
-But also was the official name of several characters than (except for Tex Thompson, Mr America), share the characteristic of being a parody-homage to Marvel's Captain America.
+Americommando was used first by Mr America as an epigraph to his name or as an alternative name when he operated in the world war two european scenary as a spy.
+But also was the official name of several characters than (except for Tex Thompson, Mr America, the first to use the Americommando moniker ), share the characteristic of being a parody-homage to Marvel's Captain America.

-In Freedom Fighters #7 (March 1977), the villainous Silver Ghost poses as a fictional Americommando, leader of the Crusaders (a parody of Captain and the Invaders).
-This version of the character was the inspiration for the Earth-8 version and the modern Freedom Fighters villain.
+In Freedom Fighters #7 (March 1977), the villainous Silver Ghost poses as a Americommando, leader of the Crusaders, a parody of Captain and the Invaders and who were comic characters on earth-1.
+This version of the character clashed against the Freedom Fighters, but he was defeated when the other Crusader revealed against him.
+After his defeat, Silver Ghost dropped the Americommando identity.
+However, this version has been the inspiration for the Earth-8 version and the modern Freedom Fighters villain.

 In the mini-series Uncle Sam and the Freedom Fighters, a new Americommando appears as an agent of S.H.A.D.E. and its field leader, designed by Father Time to replace Chief Justice as leader of First Strike.
 To prove his determination Americommomando killed his own speedster, Spin Doctor, for talking him back.
 This version was more close to the previous incarnation who also fight the Freedom fighters first series, but with strong elements of Ultimate Captain America.